NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 application.run({ moduleName: "app-root" });
 ```

 > **Note:** Prior to version 4.0.0 all NativeScript application had single topmost `Frame` implicitly created by the `application.start()` method.
 With NativeScript 4.x.x and above the root `Frame` is no longer implicitly created.
 Instead you can specify any `View` to be the root of your application while using `application.run({ moduleName: "app-root"})` where `app-root` is the file containing your root `View`.
-More about the `Frame` API and navigation could be found in the [application lifecycle article](https://docs.nativescript.org/core-concepts/navigation)
+More about the `Frame` API and navigation could be found in the [navigation article](https://docs.nativescript.org/core-concepts/navigation)

 {% endnativescript %}